enonic/old-xp-doc/doc/admin/users/roles.rst

 Everyone
 --------

 This is a special role that all users and site visitors have.
-Content with this role will be publicly available to any non-logged in visitor.
+This role is typically used to grant read permissions to publicly available content.
+Unauthenticated visitors, as well as authenticated users will all have this role.